mdtevs/OCR-Activity-Group-1/README.md

 # This is a sample activity created by Group 1.
-Members are Acero, Llena, Tanzuaco (Leader), and Teves.
+Members are Renz M. Acero, Eloisa Marie P. Llena, Haileh Antonette T. Tanzuaco, and Mark Dominic F. Teves.